syncfusion-content/xamarin-docs/Xamarin/SfBusyIndicator/Overview.md

 ## Key Features

-* `IsBusy` – Option available to show the animation.
+* Provides 10 built-in busy indicator animations

-* `Title` – Displays the customized text while showing animation.
+* Support to show/hide the busy indicator.

-* `Sizing` – Height and Width customization support for control.
+* Busy text which is displayed along with animation.

-* `AnimationTypes` – Supports 10 built-in animations to set and display within your application.
+* Simple and easy options to size the control.

-* `Duration` - Option available to enable the speed of the animation.
+* Effortless options to adjust the animation speed.